Skip to main content

 A brother/sister is only treated as maintained by the taxpayer or the taxpayer's spouse if at any time during the year, the taxpayer or his/her spouse had sole or predominant care of the brother/sister.

-If your brother and sister meet the above requirements, you could claim a dependant brother/sister allowance of $33,000 each for the year of assessment 2015/16 and onwards.
+If your brother and sister meet the above requirements, you could claim a dependant brother/sister allowance of $37,500 from the year of assessment 2023/24 onwards for each dependent.